 This article explains the meaning and importance of sheet metal gauge for sheet metal fabrication.
 It also explains how to measure gauge and how to choose the right metal thickness for your fabrication.

 When we talk of gauge in sheet metal manufacturing, we refer to the standard sheet metal thickness for a specific material.
 Therefore, if you want to know how thick is sheet metal material, its gauge is what you should look for.

 The higher the gauge number, the lesser the thickness of the material.
 Hence, metals with a large gauge number will be thin and vice versa.
 In many parts of the world, machinists measure sheet metal gauges in millimeters.
 However, ferrous metals have a different gauge from nonferrous metals.
 For instance, copper is a nonferrous metal, and ounces per square foot is its unit for measurement.

 Choosing a metal with the right gauge is essential to a successful design.
 It is what determines whether an object will last or fail after short use.
 If the sheet metal gauge is incorrect, there may be minor or catastrophic effects on your design.

 How to Measure Sheet Metal Thickness

 Now that you already know what a sheet metal gauge is, you should learn how to measure sheet metal thickness.
-You can measure the sheet metal gauge using regular tape or a gauge wheel.
-Using a sheet metal gauge chart, you can convert the measurements in sheet metal gauge to mm.
+You can measure the sheet metals using regular tape or a gauge wheel.
+With a sheet metal gauge chart (is shown in next part), you can convert the gauge size to mm or inch.